 • Introducing weather derivatives, which will reduce the risks faced by averse investors of going into bankruptcy, in exchange for a premium;

 • Diversification of winter activities and offering alternatives to skiing, such as tobogganing, snowshoeing, indoor sports, health tourism, etc.

 For each of these actions (in certain areas some have already been adopted, as in Gudauri) it would be advisable to perform an accurate early assessment of the potential costs and benefits (economic, social, and environmental).
-For instance, the creation of artificial snow imposes huge energy and water accumulation costs as a result of persistently rising average winter temperatures, while slope grooming and leveling solves the problem temporarily, and these actions are only helpful with a set minimum amount of snow.1 At this stage, and in absence of a more accurate analysis, the diversification of winter activities and the broadening of the options available to tourists seem the most feasible approach because of the, relatively, lower financial and infrastructural requirements.
+For instance, the creation of artificial snow imposes huge energy and water accumulation costs as a result of persistently rising average winter temperatures, while slope grooming and leveling solve the problem temporarily, and these actions are only helpful with a set minimum amount of snow.1 At this stage, and in absence of more accurate analysis, the diversification of winter activities and the broadening of the options available to tourists seem the most feasible approach because of the, relatively, lower financial and infrastructural requirements.
 Over a longer period, however, a more comprehensive approach combining all the aforementioned adaption measures would help tackle the problem more effectively.

 To summarize, climate change can be expected to increasingly challenge the viability of winter tourism.
-It is therefore important to approach the issue in a systematic manner, starting with a detailed analysis of the sector and the characteristics of customer preference, following by the introduction of the most compatible and cost-effective adaptation measures.
+It is therefore important to approach the issue in a systematic manner, starting with a detailed analysis of the sector and the characteristics of customer preference, followed by the introduction of the most compatible and cost-effective adaptation measures.
 This would assuredly constitute an important step towards increasing the resilience of the sector and minimizing the potential losses associated with increased weather volatility and climate change.
 Nevertheless, it will remain impossible to fully safeguard the sector against both expected and unexpected threats, just as the Coronavirus crisis has recently reminded us.

 1 At least 30 cm.